 First, you want to make sure you know what your budget is and what you can afford to pay in monthly premiums.
 Then you’ll want to calculate what your health care needs are so you can find the best plan for your needs and budget.
 This is where a licensed health insurance agent comes in handy.
 HealthMarkets reviews your information and whether or not you qualify for financial assistance in the form of a subsidy to pay part of your premium.

-The four metal levels help to clarify cost expectations across the board.
+The main four metal levels help to clarify cost expectations across the board.

 Beyond premium rates and cost sharing, there are many other variables to consider such as plan benefits, provider networks, the insurance company, and subsidy availability to name a few.

-We hope you’ve learned a lot by reading our official HealthMarkets review of Obamacare.
-And please don’t face the health care enigma alone!
+Don’t face health care alone!
 Call HealthMarkets at (800) 304-3414 and we’ll help you solve the health insurance puzzle.